 Honing Your Skills as a Medical Interpreter

 One of the most important parts of using medical terminology as an interpreter is being mindful of precision in language.
 Being precise with the language you use prevents any misunderstandings between patient and provider.
 Using the correct term is vital.
 The interpreter has a position of power in the session and it’s important to use that power responsibly.
-Interpret medical terms as accurately as possible and always admit a mistake right away, using correct procedure.
+Interpret medical terminology as accurately as possible and always admit a mistake right away, using correct procedure.

 An easy way to be precise in your language use is proper preparation before the assignment begins.
 When you receive an assignment, ask the party who hired you if you should study any specific terminology.
 Having a head-start not only prepares you for a specific interpreting session, but any interpreting session in the future too.
 As you add to your medical terminology knowledge base, you can begin taking on more specialized work.
 This includes complicated assignments and gaining experience to drive your career.